 - 1 interspersed left turn lanes and periodic protected service lanes flanking each side of the roadway.
 There - 2 is a center median for a majority of the roadway, and during off-peak hours the third lane, travelling in - both directions, allows street parking.
 Virginia Avenue NW connects Constitution Avenue to Rock Creek - 4 and Potomac Parkway.
 Virginia Avenue NW had an AADT of 15,300 in 2013 (DDOT 2013c). - 5 Rock Creek and Potomac Parkway NW is classified by DDOT as a principle arterial roadway that - 6 meanders through Rock Creek Park connecting downtown Washington, DC, with multiple neighborhoods - 7 in northwest Washington, DC.
 (DDOT 2014b).
-The north-south roadway has two lanes travelling in both - 8 directions towards the southern end and toggles between two lanes and one lane throughout the northern 9 portion of the road Additionally, the northern portion of the road has a median that separates the two - portion of the road.
+The north-south roadway has two lanes travelling in both - 8 directions towards the southern end and toggles between two lanes and one lane throughout the northern - portion of the road.
 Additionally, the northern portion of the road has a median that separates the two flows of traffic.
 During peak hours, certain sections of the roadway become one-way to allow the egress - and ingress of commuter traffic in and out of the city (see Section 3.7.1 for more details).
 Rock Creek and - Potomac Parkway has a 35 MPH speed limit, and in 2013 had an AADT of 29,700 (DDOT 2013c). - 13 As part of the field data collected, a detailed inventory of the lane geometry was conducted through field - reconnaissance and a study of aerial imagery.
 Based on this information, the existing lane geometry and - 15 traffic control type (signalized or unsignalized) is shown in figure 3-3.